Yevhen-Tkachenko-1/Software-Engineer-Portfolio/README.md

 Cases where I organized and supported processes for work and education:

-#### Project Team Leading
+#### Project Activities

+- Oct 2023. **Knowledge Transfer**: conducted cross-team online meetings.
+  Shared technical details of implementations done by our team during my entire work path.
+- Sep 2023. **Onboarding**: supported the developer to get started in our team.
+- Oct 2021 - Oct 2023. **Mentoring**: provided regular support for the developer in the team.
-- Oct 2021 - Dec 2021.
-Lead Developer in a team of 3 developers.<br>
+- Oct 2020 - Dec 2020. **Team Leading**: held the position of Lead Developer in a team of 3 devs.
-  Was in charge of work planning, meeting holding, development support.
+  In addition to development, I was in charge of work planning, meeting holding, development support.

-#### Non-project Mentoring
+#### Non-Project Activities

-Was a Mentor in EPAM educational (pre-production) programs&ast;:
+- Sep 2023. **Interviewing**: conducted mock interviews to help EPAM colleagues get position on a project.

-- Jul 2022 - Oct 2022. \[RD Java Lab Summer 2022\].
+- Jul 2022 - Oct 2022. **Mentoring**: played a Mentor role in the EPAM educational program&ast; _RD Java Lab Summer 2022_.
 Supported 5 students.
-- Oct 2021 - Feb 2022. \[RD Java Lab Autumn 2021\].
+- Oct 2021 - Feb 2022. **Mentoring**: played a Mentor role in the EPAM educational program&ast; _RD Java Lab Autumn 2021_.
 Supported 2 students.
+- Sep 2016 - Feb 2018. **Private Tutoring&ast;&ast;**: worked as a mathematics Teacher.
+Supported 12 students by conducting ~ 650 offline classes in total.

-  &ast;_educational program_ consists of theoretical lectures and practical tasks.
+&ast;_educational program_ is pre-production activity that consists of theoretical lectures and practical tasks.
 During task completion each Mentee is assigned to specific Mentor.
 That time Mentor supports students by organizing one-to-one sessions to discuss task requirements and implementation way, answer questions, check progress, accept tasks.
 Also, there is offline support using chatting, regular code review and app local testing.
 Finally, Mentor provides feedback on the Mentees performance.

-#### Non-project Technical Support

-- Sep 2023.
-Conducted mock interviews to help EPAM colleagues get position on a project.

-#### Private Tutoring&ast; (mathematics)

-- 2017\.
-Conducted ~ 150 offline classes: _High Mathematics for university students_.
-Supported 4 students.
-- 2016\.
-Conducted ~ 300 offline classes: _Mathematics for schoolchildren_.
-Supported 8 students.

-  &ast;_private tutoring_ is support for students while they are studying at school or university.
+&ast;&ast;_private tutoring_ is support for students while they are studying at school or university.
 It includes help with homework, clarification of difficult points, exam preparation.

 # Self-education